wormhole-foundation/wormhole/docs/assumptions.md

 network outages.
 Longer network outages, leading to timeouts, and correlated crashes of a superminority of nodes may result in lockups being dropped.

-The mitigation for this is the PokeVAA mechanism on Solana or chain replay for other chains.
-On Solana, a user can request retransmission of their lockup, resulting in re-observation by nodes and another round of consensus.
+The mitigation for this is a polling control loop in the case of Solana or chain replay for other chains.
+On Solana, the node will consistently poll for unprocessed lockups, resulting in re-observation by nodes and another round of consensus.
 During chain replay, nodes will re-process events from connected chains up from a given block height, check whether a VAA has already been submitted to Solana, and initiate a round of consensus for missed lockups.

 This carries no risk and can be done any number of times.
 VAAs are fully deterministic and idempotent - any given lockup will always result in the same VAA body hash.
 All connected chains keep a permanent record of whether a given VAA